D-a-rt/d-art.fixed-price/README.md

 #### Introduction:

-This set of contracts contain 5 different types of contract: fa2-editions (three variants), fixed-price and serie-factory, gallery-factory and permission-manager.
+This set of contracts contain 5 different types of contract: fa2-editions (three variants), fixed-price and serie-factory, space-factory and permission-manager.

 #### Prerequisites